Date of Degree

 In this thesis, we first describe general principle and pipeline to identify APA in different biological or clinical conditions using various high throughput sequencing techniques.
 After that, we present the work about the global impacts of two RNA binding proteins (ESRP/aCP) and one core 3' end processing factor (CstF64 and its paralog CstF64τ) on the regulation of APA.
 The APA identification analyses and motif analyses suggest a wide range of APA associated with the expression change of those proteins in different cell lines.
 In addition, for each protein, we have collect substantial evidence about the mechanism underlying the APA induction.
 Our findings could provide significant insights into the APA regulation mechanisms.

 In addition, we also conducted a research on the induction of APA in JEG-3 cells as a response to the change of oxygen supply (Hypoxia and Normoxia).
 Using a robustness protocol for specifically sequencing 3' end of mRNA, we identified more than 500 APA events and revealed a global shortening pattern of 3' UTR length as a result of hypoxia.

 The work on APA in this thesis largely increases the understanding of APA regulation by various proteins and provided new evidence for the APA in clinical condition.

 Copyright 2012 Ji Wan

 Wan, Ji.
-"Global analysis of alternative polyadenylation regulation using high-throughput sequencing." dissertation, University of Iowa, 2012.
+"Global analysis of alternative polyadenylation regulation using high-throughput sequencing."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.